dapr/go-sdk/examples/sagaexecutor/README.md

    build images for my DockerHub repo, so you will need to change these images to suitable names and then update the deployment/kubernetes.yaml files to reference the revised image names.
 Also, unless your cluster is running on arm64 hardware
    (Mx Macso or RPIs etc), you will need to change the GOARCH value from arm64 to say amd64 for 64-bit X86 platforms.
+4. Go needs to be installed (latest version)

 I used a personal hosted k3s cluster running on RPi4s, with k3s depolyed, this seems fairly solid but a Cloud SaaS version is expected to be used for real use cases of this software.